If you’re shopping for a mortgage to purchase a house, you may notice different lenders advertising the best interest

 Not only do lenders use credit scores to determine if they will provide a loan, but they also use it to determine at what interest rate.
 Even if you qualify for a mortgage, you may not receive the best rate because of your credit score.
 Most mortgage loan lenders reserve the best mortgage rates for those with excellent credit.

 You’ll pay a higher interest rate if you have a lower credit score because you are a higher risk.
-The interest rate is an important aspect of a mortgage because it not only tells you how much you’ll pay each month for the loan, but it impacts how much of a loan you can get.
+The interest rate is an important aspect of a mortgage.
+It not only tells you how much you’ll pay each month for the loan, but it impacts how much of a loan you can get.